srsergiorodriguez/pgui/README.md

 `pgui:component(NAME, {OPTIONS})`

 Components return values that you can use as like in your code.
-In most cases, you have to feed the return value back into the component so it can keep track of its state.
+In most cases, you have to feed the return value back into a particular option of the component so it can keep track of its state.

 This is a simple example of a slider controlling the size of a circle: